cs-education/sysassets/jor1kfs/README.md

 Then use specific commands to fetch and merge updates:

-* To compare what is in your `jor1kfs/sysroot` subdirectory with what the master branch on the upstream was the last time you fetched, you can run
+* To compare what is in your `jor1kfs/sysroot` subdirectory with what the master branch on the upstream was the last time you fetched, you can run:
     ```sh
     $ git diff-tree -p s-macke-jor1k-sysroot/master
     ```

 * To update the subproject with the upstream changes:
     ```sh
-    $ git pull -s subtree s-macke-jor1k-sysroot master
+    $ git pull -s subtree --squash --no-commit s-macke-jor1k-sysroot master
     ```
+    Note: You need to perform a commit manually after the merge.